Karlbovski/11ty-starter/.github/readme.md

 <br>

 ### TODO Next
+- implement js with includes and set in templates
+  - Add jsmin global filter
 - how to implement Bulma or other third-party framework with Dart Sass (@use and @forward).
 - ~~sass migration - remove @imports where possible.
 Replace with @use and @forward~~
 - Test Connect to Netlify